vpicavet/docker-pggis/README.md

 ------------

 This Docker image is a container with all latest PostgreSQL extensions needed to do serious GIS work.
-It is based on Ubuntu 14.04 and features :
+It is based on Ubuntu 18.04 and features :

-* PostgreSQL 9.5 (from PGDG packages)
+* PostgreSQL 11 (from PGDG packages)
-* PostGIS 2.2 (compiled from release sources) with SFCGAL support (git master) and GEOS 3.5
+* PostGIS 2.5.2 (compiled from release sources) with SFCGAL support (git master)
 * PgRouting (git master)
 * PostgreSQL PointCloud extension (git master)
 * OGR Foreign data wrapper (Git master)